Theophilusehimegbe/Retail-Intelligence/README.md

 ---

-## 👥 Dashboard 2: Customer Segmentation (RFM Analysis)
+## Dashboard 2: Customer Segmentation (RFM Analysis)

 ![RFM Segmentation Dashboard](assets/rfm_segmentation.png)

 While revenue tells us what was earned, segmentation reveals where it came from.
-This analysis uses the **RFM (Recency, Frequency, Monetary)** model to segment customers into actionable categories.
+This analysis uses the **RFM (Recency, Frequency, Monetary)** model to segment customers into actionable categories, helping tailor strategies for growth, retention and reactivation.

 <br/>